greglook/vault/doc/indexing.md

 information each time a query is performed, a much better aproach is to _index_ the data.

-In general, indexing represents a _view_ of the stored data which caches desired search criteria in a rapidly-accessible form.
+In general, an index is a _view_ of the stored data which caches desired search criteria in a rapidly-accessible form.
 Indexes are **not** authoritative stores of the blob data, and should not store entire blob contents.

-Since indexes are not intended to be durable, it is fine to delete and rebuild them at any time.
+Since indexes are not intended to be durable, they can be destroyed and rebuilt at any time.

+## Corpus

+The various indexes on the blobs in a user's store are arranged into a _corpus_.
+The corpus supports most of the methods of a blob-store except the `get` operation.
+To index a blob, you simply `put!` it into the corpus.

+The corpus uses one of the contained indexes to determine whether it's already seen a blob.
+See the [blob index](#Blob%20Index) below.

+(name to be improved)

 ## Search Interface

-In general, a _search engine_ supports most of the methods of a blob-store except the `get` operation.
-To index a blob, you simply `put!` it into the engine.
-Each index contains some record structure of data and maps lookups through sorted indexes of the values of those attributes.
+Each index contains some _records_ of data and provides quick lookups based on values of those attributes.
+Lookups can be optimized by creating sorted value sequences for different query types.

-As an example, if engine Foo stores the following type of data, and sets up the `:foo/id` and `:foo/alpha` indexes:
+As an example, if index `foo` stores the following type of data, and sets up the `:foo/id` and `:foo/alpha` sequences:

 ```clojure
 {:id    String